vitaly-t/pg-promise/README.md

 # Generators

 Version 2.6.0 added support for ES6 generators.
-If you prefer writing asynchronous code in a synchronous manner, you can implement your tasks and transactions using generators.
+If you prefer writing asynchronous code in a synchronous manner, you can implement your tasks and transactions as generators.

 ```js
 function * getUser() {